Alfred Roberts: Politics

 Roberts was an "old-fashioned liberal" who believed strongly in individual responsibility and sound finance.
 He had read and admired Stuart Mill's On Liberty.
 He came from a family that traditionally voted Liberal.
 Still, he believed that the Liberals had embraced collectivism and that the Conservatives stood for the old liberalism.
 His daughter Muriel recalled that Roberts "was always a Liberal at heart".
 In the 1935 general election, Roberts helped the local Conservative candidate Victor Warrender to win the Grantham constituency.

-In 1927, Roberts was elected to the Grantham town council as an independent.
+In 1927, Roberts was elected to the Grantham urban district council as an independent.
 He was also a part-time Justice of the Peace, president of the Chamber of Trade, President of Rotary, director of the Grantham Building Society and the Trustee Savings Bank, chairman of the local National Savings Movement, a governor of the local boys' and girls' grammar schools and chairman of the Workers' Educational Association.
 During the Second World War, he was Chief Welfare Officer, directing civil defence.
 He soon became Chairman of the Finance and Rating Committee and, in 1943, was elected by the council as Alderman; he served as Mayor of Grantham from November 1945 to 1946, in which he presided over the town's victory celebrations.
 In his inaugural speech, Roberts called for an extensive programme of expenditure to rebuild the roads, public transport, health and social services for children and to "build houses by the thousand".

 On 21 May 1952, Roberts was voted out as alderman by the first Labour majority on the council, and after the vote was taken, he proclaimed: "It is now almost nine years since I took up these robes in honour, and now I trust in honour they are laid down."
 When his daughter Margaret recalled this event, over thirty years later as prime minister during an interview with Miriam Stoppard, she said that it was "very emotional" and wept on television.